Are you wondering “what is SEO?”

-First, you make sure you’re targeting and optimizing for keywords that your target audience is searching for (research tools like SEMrush are a lifesaver here).
+First, you make sure you’re targeting and optimizing for keywords that your target audience is searching for.

-Then, you make sure your content in as in-depth and packed with as much useful, unique information as possible.
+Then, you make sure your content is as in-depth and packed with plenty of useful, unique information.

-For marketers, that means focusing on producing long, informative content optimized for the reader, not the search engine.
+For marketers, that means focusing on producing content optimized for the reader, not the search engine.

 Link Building and SEO